illia-sh/DevOps/README.md

   * Weighted Response Time - This method uses the response information from a server health check to determine the server that is responding fastest at a particular time.
 The next server access request is then sent to that server.
 This ensures that any servers that are under heavy load, and which will respond more slowly, are not sent new requests.
 This allows the load to even out on the available server pool over time.
   * Source IP Hash - Source IP Hash load balancing uses an algorithm that takes the source and destination IP address of the client and server and combines them to generate a unique hash key.
 This key is used to allocate the client to a particular server.
 As the key can be regenerated if the session is broken this method of load balancing can ensure that the client request is directed to the same server that it was using previously.
 This is useful if it’s important that a client should connect to a session that is still active after a disconnection.
 For example, to retain items in a shopping cart between sessions.

+#### 13. Linux Load average(LA) - https://www.tecmint.com/understand-linux-load-averages-and-monitor-performance/
+  * Load average(LA) – is the average system load calculated over a given period of time of 1, 5 and 15 minutes.
+In Linux, the load-average is technically believed to be a running average of processes in it’s (kernel) execution queue tagged as running or uninterruptible.

+#### 13.1 Filedescriptor (FD)
+  * Filedescriptor - In simple words, when you open a file, the operating system creates an entry to represent that file and store the information about that opened file.
+So if there are 100 files opened in your OS then there will be 100 entries in OS (somewhere in kernel).
+These entries are represented by integers like (...100, 101, 102....).
+This entry number is the file descriptor.
+So it is just an integer number that uniquely represents an opened file in operating system.
+If your process opens 10 files then your Process table will have 10 entries for file descriptors.
+Similarly when you open a network socket, it is also represented by an integer and it is called Socket Descriptor.
+  * inode (inode)   - is a data structure in a Unix-style file system that describes a filesystem object such as a file or a directory.
+Each inode stores the attributes and disk block location(s) of the object's data.[1]
+Filesystem object attributes may include metadata (times of last change,[2] access, modification), as well as owner and permission data. https://www.cyberciti.biz/tips/understanding-unixlinux-filesystem-inodes.html

+#### 14. SSO/SAML
+  * SAML - Security Assertion Markup Language. is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
+As its name implies,SAML is an XML-based markup language for security assertions (statements that service providers use to make access-control decisions).requests a service from the service provider.
+The service provider requests and obtains an authentication assertion from the identity provider.

+  * SSO Single sign-on (SSO) is a session and user authentication service that permits a user to use one set of login credentials (e.g., name and password) to access multiple applications.

 ### soft

 #### Agile/Scrum/Kanban https://www.atlassian.com/agile/kanban/kanban-vs-scrum